 Sea moss and Irish moss have the same benefits mentioned above; however, sea moss has a wonderful mucilaginous property compared to other seaweeds.
 When prepared into a gel, sea moss is soothing to the digestive tract and works beautifully as a thickener in all kinds of recipes.

 You’ll find sea moss in powdered and capsule form; we like to purchase the seaweed whole and prepare it ourselves.
+You can also purchase high quality sea moss gel from a trusted source to save some time.

 How to Prepare Sea Moss Gel